-One key difference in our morning routine: we always discuss what centres we want to do that day.
-What we see in the forest?
+One key difference in our morning routine: What we see in the forest?
 What are we interested in doing, building, creating?
 Students will have a voice in the shape of their day and the type of activities they will do during play time.

-Following centre time, we will take a perimeter walk.
 In an outdoor school, safety and risk management are key concepts our students actively participate in.
 We will review the spaces we’ve created (fort area, kitchen, garden etc.) and take note of the flags and pylons used to delineate our space.
-We will also use our 5 senses to connect with the living things around us and recognize the way the forest is an ever evolving eco-system.
+We will also use our 5 senses to connect with the living things around us and recognize the way the forest is an ever evolving eco-system that we must respect.

-Following the perimeter walk, students will have (in no particular order) play time, literacy time, snack time and craft time.
+Student will have (in no particular order) play time, literacy time, snack time and craft or activity time.
 Typical of a regular preschool, but in our outdoor classroom.
 During this time, the teachers will use their background as teachers to seek out opportunities to work with the students and really build on those teachable moments.
 Your child may not bring a craft home every day (a 3D pinecone structure can be difficult to put in your backpack) but parents are always invited to visit our day’s work at pick up time.

 At the end of our classroom day, we will join together again in our circle to share the things we’ve learned and to connect with one another.
-This will be a centering and calming time for students prior to pick up where we may practice meditation, yoga or other relaxing activities.
+This will be a centering and calming time for students where we may practice meditation, yoga or other relaxing activities.